Ratneshtripathi07/Password-Converter/README.md

 #### use case:

-I created it because at times I felt the need for a strong password but remembering one is a tough job, with **password converter** I simply enter a more familiar password that is easy to remember to me, and enter the complex one (converted using the software)
+I created it because at times I felt the need for a strong password but remembering one is a tough job, with **password converter** I simply enter a more familiar password that is easy to remember to me, and enter the complex one (converted using the software) wherever required.

 ## Table of Contents